 Smart bike trainers are more affordable and portable.
-They don’t take up as much space when you don’t use them.
-You also have more options to choose from on the market.
+They don’t take up as much space when not in use, and there are more options on the market.

 Smart bikes are quieter and cleaner thanks to the lack of a classic drivetrain.
 They allow you to adjust the fit easily and customize gears.
 They are also more stable when sprinting and require less maintenance than your bike.